RapidUn: Influence-Driven Parameter Reweighting for Efficient Large Language Model Unlearning: Experiments

-\textbf{Evaluation metrics.} We evaluate all methods along two complementary dimensions: (i) \emph{retention quality} on clean data and (ii) \emph{forgetting effectiveness} on poisoned data~\citep{cho2025metrics, yuan2024closer}.
-Retention is measured by the \textbf{Clean Perplexity (PPL)} on a held-out clean test set containing uncontaminated instruction-response pairs.
-Forgetting is quantified using the \textbf{Attack Success Rate (ASR)}, defined as the proportion of generated outputs that still reproduce poisoned content when exposed to trigger-injected inputs.
-We report ASR under two evaluation regimes: one with \emph{seen triggers} (present during training) and another with \emph{out-of-distribution triggers} (unseen variants).
-Formally, $\mathrm{ASR} = \frac{N_{\text{attack}}}{N_{\text{total}}}$, where $N_{\text{attack}}$ denotes the number of generations exhibiting any poisoned pattern.
+\textbf{Evaluation metrics.} We evaluate retention on clean data and forgetting on poisoned data~\citep{cho2025metrics, yuan2024closer}.
+For the main backdoor-unlearning benchmark, retention is measured by \textbf{Clean Perplexity (PPL)} on a held-out clean test set.
+Forgetting is measured by \textbf{Attack Success Rate (ASR)} on seen and OOD trigger sets, where $\mathrm{ASR} = \frac{N_{\text{attack}}}{N_{\text{total}}}$.
+These PPL/ASR metrics are primary for our backdoor-unlearning benchmark; Appendices~\ref{app:robustness}--\ref{app:additional_checks} report complementary ablation, sensitivity, stability, TOFU, and instruction-following checks.
 Lower PPL and ASR indicate better retention and forgetting, respectively.
-All generations are produced deterministically (sampling disabled, maximum output length 256) for fair comparison.
+All generations are produced deterministically (sampling disabled, maximum output length 256).